 It’s no secret that mobile Facebook users like to scroll.
 Even with integrated autoplay, your video ad has to convince viewers to linger in the first few seconds or they’ll never see your video ad.
 The best way to capture attention immediately is with an eye-catching video thumbnail and a dynamite opening frame.

 Just because your Facebook video ad will likely play like a silent film, doesn’t mean you won’t be heard.
 Embrace the creative limitation, and let it fuel the visual aspects of your video by investing in quality animation and top tier graphics.
-Don’t forget that millions of people are watching Facebook video ads—they’re just not using audio.
-That’s still a massive audience ready to see what you’ve got to offer.

 Just because you’re producing an ad doesn’t mean that you have to make it feel like an ad.
 Plenty of successful brands create Facebook ad campaigns that have nothing to do with hard conversion tactics and pushy sales techniques.
 Your video is far more likely to get views if it adds value to users—even if it’s an ad.